huangchaoxing/Using-Bimodal-Distribution-Removal-and-Genetic-based-Feature-Selection-on-Anger-Veracity-Recognition/README.md

 **BDR as pre-processing:**

 Run bdr\_split.py, you will get the new dataset.
 Then go back to pre\_bdr.py to run the baseline again.
 Do not forget to change the data file name in pre\_bdr.py to the new one.
+# Guidence for version-2 dataset
+**Two-stream model**
+Run time_train.py to see the effect of two-stream model.
+When dealing with the time-differences input, the input of one of the stream need to be modified to one neurons less than the other stream, because time-differences is one frame less.
+**GA algorithm**
+Run ea_nn.py to see the effect.
+You can play around with the hyperparameters.